[Disclosure: This website is fully written and produced by an XXY writer.]

 XXY is male.
 It is not a gender issue.
 It is not an intersex issue.

 All people regardless of chromosome type (XX, XY, XXY, X0, and more) have gender issues to consider.
 Defining who you are is part of being human.

 Why Are XXY Chromosomes Important?

 XXY is a human equality issue that impacts millions of men and their families.
 It is a misinformation issue that has confused doctors and governments, and caused doctors to misinform millions of expectant parents with advice to terminate their pregnancies based on flawed research information.

 Presently, most of the medical research community (and many doctors) regard XXY men as subhuman, possessing defective chromosomes, but this is not true.
 XXY chromosomes are not defective.
-They are perfectly normal, and serve individuals just fine.
+They serve individuals just fine.